hsantos4/hsantos4/README.md

 - 👋 Hi, I’m Hector
 - 👀 I’m interested in Web development, both the Front-end and Back-end.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently building websites for insurance agencies.
 - 💞️ I’m looking to collaborate on anything that will help me better my JavaScript skills.

 <!---